 I find the attempt at using a different perspective refreshing.
 I also appreciate the effort that put into recreating the basket texture, unlike with this one:

 ET is looking indignant!
-Is that a reflective stash he’s supposed to be wearing?
+Is that a reflective sash he’s supposed to be wearing?
 Actually a solid submission aside from how the artist was like, “I’m not doing the basket texture, fuck that!” and instead put the word basket in parentheses.

 The anti-basket artist said this one looked like ancient alien conspiracy theory cave art.